 If larger planks are your thing, check out the RevWood Plus Antique Craft.
 At 9 inches wide and over 80 inches long, these planks feature deep graining and hand scraping for that characteristic hardwood look.

 Of course, the greatest achievement of RevWood Plus is its ultra-waterproof technology… but you’ll get a closer look at that a bit later.

 RevWood Plus planks cost between $2.50–$3.50 per square foot.

 Mohawk has done the research and trademarked their own click-together installation system, which they call Uniclic.
 Snap-together surfaces like this are some of the easiest types of flooring to install and come together to create so-called “floating floors”.

 RevWood vs. Other Wood Floor Alternatives: How Do They Compare?

 RevWood vs. Engineered Wood

 There are a lot of similarities between RevWood and engineered wood.
 Both are composite floors made up of multiple layers.
 Both have a wood core.
-And like RevWood, engineered wood planks usually come with click-together, snap-lock, or Uniclic systems for easy installation (they all mean the same thing, and Uniclic is simply Mohawk’s patented version).
+And like RevWood, engineered wood planks usually come with click-together, snap-lock, or Uniclic systems for easy installation (like we said, they all mean the same thing—Uniclic is simply Mohawk’s patented version).